redsanket/spark/external/hbase/guide/getting_started/index.rst

 Slack
 -----

-   - #hbase is the quickest way to get assistance with minor questions.
+   - #hbase is for user discussions
-   - This room is generally only for quick questions about APIs, use cases, and so on.
+   - HBase Team responses via Slack is best effort
+      - For general support issues, please file a Jira via `yo/hbasesupport <http://yo/hbasesupport>`_.
+We try to respond within 1 business day.
+      - For urgent production issues, please open an incident and page GRID-PE oncall.

 Support E-mails
 ---------------